Vehicle registration plates of Nova Scotia: Controversies

-GRABHER License Plate
+GRABHER licence plate

-In 2017, Lorne Grabher of Nova Scotia had his custom license plate revoked.
+In 2017, Lorne Grabher of Nova Scotia had his custom licence plate revoked.
 The plate displayed his last name 'GRABHER', which he had purchased as a gift for his father in the 1990s.
-He had received a letter saying his plate would be canceled as some had found his license plate to be misogynistic and offensive.
+He had received a letter saying his plate would be cancelled as some had found his licence plate to be misogynistic and offensive.
 Lorne attempted to keep his plate by fighting back in court, claiming it violated his right to freedom of expression.
 However, in August 2021 the Nova Scotia Court of Appeals ruled his constitutional rights had not been violated.
 They concluded the plate could not be used as it could be seen as offensive without the correct context.
 In 2022, the Supreme Court of Canada declined to hear an appeal of his case.